lclaytont/hwp/todo_scaffold/README.md

 Deletes a single todo.
 ```

-All this and more are generated for free by declaring that a TodoItem is a “resource”.
+The above was generated automatically by declaring that a TodoItem is a “resource”.

+---